-67. SASEC knowledge initiatives are undertaken to support the SASEC countries in addressing the various challenges the subregion face, such as the COVID-19 pandemic and the disruptions to the regional supply chain it causes, and increasing climate change and disaster risks.
+67. SASEC knowledge initiatives are undertaken to support the SASEC countries in addressing the various challenges the subregion face, such as the COVID-19 pandemic and the disruptions to the regional supply chain it causes and increasing climate change and disaster risks.
 Nevertheless, support for regional public goods is not explicitly covered under any of the SASEC program's operational priorities, and such knowledge initiatives are a means of determining their viability for SASEC cooperation.

 68. The knowledge initiatives are grouped according to the SASEC operational priorities.
-Transport sector has three ongoing studies and a new study proposed to start, trade facilitation including tourism have six, energy sector has two, and economic corridor development also has two.
-Among the total 14 initiatives, 9 initiatives provide analytical work and 4 initiatives support arrangement for regional mechanisms.
+The transport sector has three ongoing studies and a new study proposed to start, trade facilitation including tourism have six, the energy sector has two, and economic corridor development also has two.
+Among the total 14 initiatives, nine initiatives provide analytical work, and four initiatives support the arrangement for regional mechanisms.
 The following section will provide brief description, progress and recommendations, and action plan to move forward each of the knowledge initiatives listed.